raymondpang365/multiplayer-drawing-app/README.md

 ### Pencil and Eraser
 - Freedraw with pencil and eraser
-- Control the thickness and color with pencil and thickness of eraser
+- Control the thickness and color of pencil and thickness of eraser

 ### Multiplayer
 - Draw together with other people, merging multiplayer drawing smoothly in real time